Overview of Carpal Tunnel Syndrome:

 Electrophysiological Tests: This helps to identify the severity of the nerve damage or compression.
 It can diagnose any other nerve compression or condition if present.

-X-ray: A hand-wrist radiograph showing the arrangement bone will further help in diagnosis.
+X-ray: A hand-wrist radiograph showing the arrangement of bone will further help in diagnosis.
 Also, it can be used to rule out other conditions of bone.
 This might not be helpful in mild cases of carpal tunnel syndrome.

 MRI: Magnetic resonance imaging can be used to visualize the soft tissue in a more detailed way.

 Wrist Flexion Test (Palen Test): In this, the patient is asked to rest elbows on the table and let the wrist fall freely for some time.
-Usually, the patients with this syndrome develop tingling or numbness in the fingers within 60 seconds: the earlier the symptom, the more severe the condition.
+Usually, patients with this syndrome develop tingling or numbness in the fingers within 60 seconds: the earlier the symptom, the more severe the condition.

-Conservative or non-surgical management: When the symptoms are in the initial stages, the following might help and avoid any surgery needed.
+Conservative or Non-Surgical Management: When the symptoms are in the initial stages, the following might help and avoid any surgery needed.
 Lifestyle modification is needed.
 If the person is addicted to alcohol, they might refrain from the habit.

-Non-steroidal anti-inflammatory drugs are given to reduce pain like Ibuprofen and Naproxen.
+Non-steroidal anti-inflammatory drugs are given to reduce pain, like Ibuprofen and Naproxen.

 Exercises for Nerve Gliding: Certain exercises help relieve the nerve from the tunnel and can be followed under a doctor’s supervision and advice.